alex-saunders00/Sylhet2022Floods/README.md

 The Data Prepration folder is split into a subsequent two folders for creating surface water maps using (1) the Thomas et al. (2023) ("local", non-machine learning) and (2) the Paul & Ganju (2021) ("global", machine learning) algorithms.
 Code for the Paul & Ganju (2021) algorithm was adapted from the GitHub page associated to the paper, which is provided in the references below.

 Functions used throughout the sections are stored in the folder "helpers".

-Many thanks and credit to Jonathan Giezendanner who created the codes to run the Thomas et al. (2023) algorithm, which were adopted from the original code by Mitchell Thomas.

 Note that a Google Earth Engine (GEE) account is required to run the Thomas et al. (2023) algorithm.
 See: https://earthengine.google.com/.

+Many thanks and credit to Jonathan Giezendanner who created the codes to run the Thomas et al. (2023) algorithm, which were adopted from the original code by Mitchell Thomas.

+### Contact
+For information, please contact alexsaunders@arizona.edu.

+### References

+Thomas, M., Tellman, E., Osgood, D., DeVries, B., Islam, A.S., Steckler, M.S., Goodman, M., Billah, M., 2023.
+A framework to assess remote sensing algorithms for satellite-based flood index insurance.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 1–17. https://doi.org/10.1109/JSTARS.2023.3244098

+Paul, S., Ganju, S., 2021.
+Flood Segmentation on Sentinel-1 SAR Imagery with Semi-Supervised Learning. https://doi.org/10.48550/arXiv.2107.08369